Identifying Ozark Chinquapin, Castanea ozarkensis

 Nuts and Burs

-Usually produce a single nut covered by a spiny bur, The burs appear in clusters.
+Usually produce a single nut covered by a spiny bur, The burs are in pairs or clusters on short side spurs

 Male flowers in long catkins, borne with bisexual (combination male and female) flowers on the same tree.
 Male flowers appear in catkins (2”-8” long) in late May-June.
 Female flowers appear at the base of the male catkins.